nix-community/NUR/README.md

 more decentralized way.

-NUR automatically checks its list of repositories and performs evaluation checks before it propagates the updates.
+NUR automatically checks its list of repositories and performs evaluation checks before it propagates and instigates the updates.

 ## Installation